MattHeapes/wiki-heapes/README.md

-# afs-wiki
+# wiki-heapes
-My private wiki for AFS, getting old sucks, use computers to remember stuff...Winner!
+My private wiki for all of my software development questions.
+Getting old sucks, use computers to remember stuff...Winner!